SPSSI Teaching Grants

 b) A brief proposal (up to 1000 words) outlining the purpose of the event and its anticipated

 outcomes.
 You will need to state how SPSSI will be featured at the event, and how the event will attract and/or recruit new SPSSI members.

 c) A detailed budget (one page or less) outlining the use of funds, and including additional sources of funding that will be sought to support the event.

 Proposals for events that are highly timely and event-specific may be submitted at any time during the year and will be reviewed within one month of receipt on an ad hoc basis.
 If yours is a time-sensitive application, please indicate this in an email to Justin Belsley.

 HOW TO APPLY:

 Apply online now!
 Online submissions are the preferred method.
 Please limit the number and size of files uploaded when applying online.

-The merit of your application will be evaluated by SPSSI Teaching and Mentoring committee.
+The merit of your application will be evaluated by SPSSI Teaching Grants Selection Committee.